Women's Studies Certificate Program

 Coordinator: Victoria Pitts-Taylor, Room 5116 (817-8896, 817-8905)

 The Certificate in Women's Studies is available to students matriculated in the Ph.D. programs at The Graduate Center.
 Women's Studies is an interdisciplinary approach to research and scholarship that draws on various disciplines, while challenging disciplinary boundaries.
-The general aim of the program is to offer critical reflection on the experiences of both women and men in terms of differences of gender, sexuality, race, class, ethnicity and nation.
+The general aim of the program is to offer critical reflection on the experience of both women and men in terms of gender, sexuality, race, class, ethnicity, and nation.
 Students are prepared to teach courses and to do research in Women's Studies and related critical approaches to the disciplines, such as those developed in Queer Studies, Postcolonial Studies, and Cultural Studies.
 Besides focused course work and guidance in research, Women's Studies offers participation in a wide range of graduate students and faculty activities, including lecture series and forums.
-Students are also invited to participate in the research programs and seminars at the Center for the Study of Women and Society at the Graduate Center.
+Students are also invited to participate in the research programs and seminars at the Center for Women and Society at The Graduate Center.